 If you are venturing on a Galle tour with time restrictions, E.g you can afford only 8 hours for the trip.
-This southern Sri Lanka tour with Galle is the ideal trip for you, either from Colombo or any other destination on the west coast.
+This Classic Sri Lanka southern tour or any other destination on the west coast.
 The tour itinerary covers the most important tourist attractions such as Galle Fort, Madu estuary, Hikkaduwa, and Kande vihara temple.

 HOW MUCH DOES IT COST FOR A GALLE DAY TOUR FROM COLOMBO?

 The Galle one-day tour from Colombo cost US$ 59 per person based on 2 persons.
 The Galle tour can be booked for a single person, however, there is a single supplement if you book it for a single person.
 The price includes all entrance fees, entire ground transportation including arrival-departure transfers and a certified tour guide.

 The Galle 2 days tour is also a popular trip among travellers in Sri Lanka.
 If you can dedicate 2 days to a trip, it is one of the most interesting activities in Sri Lanka and has a very interesting blend of tourist sites and activities.
 This 2 days tour to the south coast includes places like Galle, Galle fort, Spice garden, moonstone mines, mask museum, Buddhist temple, and activities like a mangrove lagoon tour, whale watching tour and visiting sea turtle conservation project.
 The tour includes 1 overnight stay in a beach resort on the south coast giving you the opportunity to relax at teh end of teh day 1.